jerieljan/ktspring/README.md

 # KTSpring

-A Spring + Kotlin Reference Project
+A Spring + Kotlin Reference Project that I personally use.

 If you want to start on a Spring Boot project while using Kotlin, this project helps you get to do that even easier.